Fanxu-alt/H3-AbSeqVAE/README.md

 https://huggingface.co/spaces/Fanxu-alt/Antibody-Design-App

 ### Notes
+This agent uses a deterministic heuristic controller rather than a local large language model.

 Due to computational and deployment constraints.
 To use the full pipeline (including the agent), please run the application locally.

 ## Pretrained Models